Hy on the Fringe: Your Personal Guide to the

 If you're available Monday nights, come watch Whiplash at 11:00 pm at UCBT.
 (You can make reservations by clicking here.)
 It's often the best stand-up show in NYC and will provide a feel for pacing; plus it's free.

-You can also find free comedy open mics for testing out bits of material virtually every night via my daily-updated comedy sites HyReviews.com and BestNewYorkComedy.com.
+You can also find free comedy open mics for testing out bits of material literally every night via my daily-updated comedy sites HyReviews.com and BestNewYorkComedy.com.

 New Yorkers are among the toughest comedy audiences in the world.
 But if you can make us laugh, we'll love you for it...because you'll have really earned it.